tradingview/rest_integrations_docs/source/trading/Authentification.rst

   be unique.
 On the TradingView side, all OAuth secrets are kept in a special high-security secret vault.
 Security audits are performed regularly.

-.. important:: Since the procedure for refreshing the token occurs asynchronously and takes some time, it is possible that there will be a period of time after the broker's server issues a new access token, during which it will receive requests with the old access token, since the new access token is not yet managed to reach the client.
-Therefore, the broker's server should not invalidate the old access token immediately after issuing a new one and accept requests with the old access token for some time, at least until the requests come with the new access token.
+.. important:: The token is updated asynchronously and takes some time.
+Therefore, the broker's server must accept requests with the old access token until requests come with the new token.
+After that, the old token can be invalidated.

 OAuth2 Implicit flow
 ''''''''''''''''''''
-| This type of authorization is implemented in accordance with the `RFC 6749 <https://datatracker.ietf.org/doc/html/rfc6749#section-4.2>`_.
+| This type of authorization is implemented following `RFC 6749 <https://datatracker.ietf.org/doc/html/rfc6749#section-4.2>`_.
-  The procedure for OAuth2 Implicit flow is as follows.
+  The procedure for *OAuth2 Implicit flow* is as follows.

 Authorization
 """""""""""""
 #.
-The user selects a broker in the Trading panel on the Chart page on the TradingView website.
+On the TradingView website on the Chart page in the Trading Panel, the user selects a broker.
+A login popup appears.
 #.
-The user is shown a login popup where the user clicks the ``Continue`` button
+User clicks the ``Continue`` button on this popup.
 #.
-A new browser tab is opened by the Authorization URL of the broker, in the GET parameters of the request are transmitted:
+A new browser tab opens at the broker's *Authorization URL*.
+#.
+The following parameters are sent in the GET request:

-    * ``response_type`` - the value will always be ``token``
+    * ``response_type`` --- the value will always be ``token``.
-    * ``client_id`` - unique identifier of the client
+    * ``client_id`` --- unique identifier of the client.
-    * ``redirect_uri`` - Redirection Endpoint.
+    * ``redirect_uri`` --- *Redirection Endpoint*.
 For security reasons, it is better to configure the value of this parameter on your server and, when receiving an authorization request, check this parameter for compliance with the one in the configuration
-    * ``scope`` - an optional parameter, the value of which is pre-registered on the TradingView side
+    * ``scope`` --- an optional parameter, the value of which is pre-registered on the TradingView side
-    * ``state`` - a string value used to maintain state between the request and the callback.
+    * ``state`` --- a string value used to maintain state between the request and the callback.
 Shouldn't be changed on the broker's server and should return to the callback unchanged.
-    * ``prompt`` - the parameter takes the value of ``login`` when requesting authorization and value of ``none`` when requesting to refresh the token
+    * ``prompt`` --- the parameter takes the value of ``login`` when requesting authorization and value of ``none`` when requesting to refresh the token
-    * ``lang`` - a parameter on demand, transfers the locale of the TradingView site, which the user uses at the time of authorization from the list ``ar``, ``br``, ``cs``, ``de``, ``el``, ``en``, ``es``, ``fa``, ``fr``, ``he``, ``hu``, ``id``, ``in``, ``it``, ``ja``, ``kr``, ``ms``, ``nl``, ``pl``, ``ro``, ``ru``, ``sv``, ``th``, ``tr``, ``uk``, ``vi``, ``zh``.
+    * ``lang`` --- a parameter on demand, transfers the locale of the TradingView site, which the user uses at the time of authorization from the list ``ar``, ``br``, ``cs``, ``de``, ``el``, ``en``, ``es``, ``fa``, ``fr``, ``he``, ``hu``, ``id``, ``in``, ``it``, ``ja``, ``kr``, ``ms``, ``nl``, ``pl``, ``ro``, ``ru``, ``sv``, ``th``, ``tr``, ``uk``, ``vi``, ``zh``.